 The jacket has no breast pocket and two hip pockets that sit straight on his natural waistline with large flaps.

-All of the jacket’s dark gray horn buttons come in pairs; the suit has a 2-button front, two non-functioning buttons on each cuff, and two decorative back buttons above the rear vents.
+All of the jacket’s dark gray horn buttons come in pairs; the suit jacket has a two-button front, two non-functioning buttons on each cuff, and two decorative back buttons above the rear vents.
 Although the lounge coat marked an evolution toward modern suits, Doc’s jacket still maintains many traditional styling points including the back layout.